Required courses – year 1

 - Medicine and the Arts

-- Education for Physicians on End-of-life Care (EPEC)
+- Education on Palliative and End-of-Life Care (EPEC)

 - Introductory Figure Drawing